edge-cloud/www.edge-cloud.net/_posts/2022-07-19-hands-on-with-aws-byoip.md

 [cloudshell-user@ip-10-1-2-3 ~]$
 ```

 In this case you can see that the provisioning failed, because AWS was unable to find the public certificate for this IP space within the RIR's database.
-And if you look closer, that result does make sense, as I (on purpose) attempted to provision an IP space that hasn been prepared.
+And if you look closer, that result does make sense, as we (on purpose) attempted to provision an IP space that hasn been prepared.

 ## BGP advertisement

-After [above](#step-5-provision-and-adverstise-address-space) we asked AWS to advertise the IP space via the ```aws ec2 advertise-byoip-cidr``` command, how can we tell that this advertisement is actually happening?
+After [succesfully provisioning the IP space above](#step-5-provision-and-adverstise-address-space) we asked AWS to advertise the IP space via the ```aws ec2 advertise-byoip-cidr``` command.
+But how can we tell that this advertisement is actually happening?
 We can use the [Looking Glass server](https://en.wikipedia.org/wiki/Looking_Glass_server) of a major Tier 1 transit provider like the [Hurricane Electric Looking Glass](https://lg.he.net/) service.

 Selecting any of the Hurricane Electric Router locations along with the command ```BGP Route``` and the Argument ```2a06:e881:73ff::/48``` for the address space in question will show us the following result.